Scara0bsessed/Scara0bsessed/README.md

 I dont like to be alone so you can approach me or cuddle anytime! <33

- ❕️I kiss/cuddle people a lot so if you're not comfortable with something, better tell me directly, signs dont really help (Im dumb I know💔)
+May be overly active or not in the mood for anything pls be patient with me --

-It's okay to feel shy, I just find it endearing when people sit with me, even if they don't talk<3 If you want to vent, you're more than welcome to do so, just not too much negativity, it's not good for any of us!
+I love when people sit with me, even if they don't talk<3 If you want to vent, you're more than welcome to do so, just not too much negativity, it's not good for any of us!

 I hope you won't go bald❤️